Advice About Selling A Business

 “Knowing when and how to sell your company is an essential aspect of entrepreneurship.”
 SUCCESS Magazine

 Remember that it is not how much you make but how much you keep in the end that is important.
-Therefore, a deal structure is a key ingredient in arriving at a workable equation.
+Therefore, a deal structure is a key ingredient in reaching a workable equation.

-A business sale can be structured as either an asset or as a stock purchase.
+A business sale can be structured as either an asset or a stock purchase.

 The deal structure is often more important than the actual sale price.